Find Affordable College Courses

 Read More…

-Western Michigan University came in at #8 in this year’s edition of the Most Popular Mechanical Engineering Master’s Degree Schools in Michigan ranking.
-Located in the city of Kalamazoo, WMU is a public college with a fairly large student population.
+Western Michigan University landed the #8 spot in the 2023 rankings for the most popular master’s degree mechanical engineering programs.
+Located in the small city of Kalamazoo, WMU is a public college with a fairly large student population.

 Women make up 19% of the ME majors at the school.